ad944/esaas-hagperson-heroku/docs/part_2_restful_thinking.md

 **Goals:**  Understand how to expose your app's behaviors as RESTful actions in a SaaS environment, and how to preserve game state across (stateless) HTTP requests to your app using the appserver's provided abstraction for cookies.

-**What you will do:** Create a Sinatra app that makes use of the WordGuesserGame logic developed in the previous part, allowing you to play Wordguesser via  a browser.
+**What you will do:** Create a Sinatra app that makes use of the HangPersonGame logic developed in the previous part, allowing you to play Wordguesser via  a browser.

 Game State
 ----------